johndpope/ScriptingRuntimeInSwift/README.md

 `CALL NAME`
 Call a subroutine named NAME.

+`HOME`
+The turtle will return to its starting position without drawing a line.

+`PENUP`
+The turtle will still move but won't leave lines beneath it.

+`PENDOWN`
+The turtle will draw lines beneath it as it moves.

+`COLOR N`
+Change the color of the lines the turtle draws.
+If X is 0 it will be yellow, 1 orange, 2, red, 3 magenta, and anything else green.

 All numbers must be integers.
 All subroutine and variable names must start with a letter.
 In the above, N can be an integer literal, previously declared variable, or arithmetic expression using the operators `+`, `-`, `*`, `/`, `^`, and parenthesis `( )`.
 For the context-free grammar of SeaTurtle, see the file `cfg.txt`.
 See some sample scripts in the directory `SeaTurtle Scripts`.

 Comments start with a semicolon (`;`) and end at the end of the line.
 Once a semicolon is hit, the rest of the line will not be processed.